Taking the Internet offline to unreached territories

 BluPoint offers next-level accessibility

 Inclusive content delivery helps break down the digital divide.
 With BluPoint, people can access life changing digital content with the device already in their pockets.
 We also adapt the content to enable people with low literacy levels or who are sight impaired, to be able to access our digital materials.

 BluPoint does not need the Internet to function

 BluPoint Hubs are standalone devices.
-They will continue to serve people even without an Internet connection.
+They will continue to serve people, location-by-location even without an Internet connection.

 BluPoint does not need electricity

 BluPoint even thrives in places where electricity is scarce and unreliable.
 The low-powered Hubs will hum away nicely on battery for 10 hours.
 It can even be charged on solar power.

 BluPoint is FREE at the point of use

 One of the biggest hurdles for people is the cost of mobile data.
 BluPoint will always be for FREE to the end user, and with no data costs.

 BluPoint reaches the unreachable – off-grid and offline